Carl-Maxwell/promulgation.ninja/coding_style.md

   * acronyms should be camelcase (Rng not RNG)
 * user camelCase for methods and variables
   * acronyms should match (somethingRng not somethingRNG)
+* use .slice, do not use .substr or .substring

 ### CSS